 Located in the charming Cotswold, this is a pretty secluded village.
 The River Crane flowing through the centre covers it with relaxedness, once it was a pretty large town.

 This popular village is home to cheddar cheese where rolling hills just invite.
 Cheddar Gorge Hike is the largest gorge in UK fabulously painting the village.

 Dunster Village, Somerset

-Known by its Castle and Old Yam Market Dunster village is spreading along the cliffy coastline and marvellous hills.
+Known for its Castle and Old Yam Market, Dunster village is spread along the cliffy coastline and marvellous hills.

-Visiting the English countryside is like entering the world of fairy-tale, it’s a step in history that will embrace you will wonders.
-There’s far more villages worth visiting than mentioned here, but honey shaped magic will be framed even with the few day trips out of London.
+Visiting the English countryside is like entering the world of fairy-tales.
+It’s a step in history that will embrace you will wonder.
+There are far more villages worth visiting than mentioned here, but honey-shaped magic will be framed even with the few day trips out of London.
 It’s the way to learn about the English lifestyle, to feel the ancient power of nobles and just catch the favorite local hikes.